The discovery of Interpersonal Psychotherapy is a great example of scientific serendipity, in that, it was discovered by accident.

 Relationship counseling might focus on the poor communication between the partners and help them to express themselves better, and build more understanding and negotiate clearer rules for a better relationship.

-In this current example of IPT Joanne was helped to see how her symptoms were linked to her current (not childhood) relationships.
+In this current example of Interpersonal Psychotherapy Joanne was helped to see how her symptoms were linked to her current (not childhood) relationships.
 She came to realize her treatment was unacceptable and gave herself permission to acknowledge her resentment at such treatment.
 She then harnessed that anger towards empowering herself and asserting a better deal for herself at home.

 - Sartre must have been a fun guy.